schellenberg/computerscience20/_sources/VisualProgrammingEnv/ProjectWorkTime.rst

     - **CS20-FP1** Utilize different data types, including integer, floating point, Boolean and string, to solve programming problems.
     - **CS20-FP2** Investigate how control structures affect program flow.

-.. warning:: This is just a stub, to give a sense of what should go here.
-It will be written up properly soon...

 We won't be learning anything new today.
 Instead, you will be given time to try to build a project that puts to use many of the ideas that we've seen so far.